skip to main content

 We may earn money when you click our links.

-My curated guide to what’s going on in the NBA includes this week’s TV schedule, games you absolutely need to watch, and other interesting observations.
+What's going on in the NBA this week?
+Our curated guide covers the weekly NBA TV schedule, games you absolutely need to watch, and other expert observations.

-If you’re an NBA devotee, here’s what you should be checking out during the third week of the 2025–2026 NBA season, and what I thought of some of last week’s action.
+If you’re an NBA devotee, here’s what you should be checking out during the ninth week of the 2025–2026 NBA season.
+I’ve picked two must-watch games and compiled the entire Week 9 TV schedule below.

 National NBA game of the week

-How to watch Houston Rockets at San Antonio Spurs
+How to watch San Antonio Spurs vs. New York Knicks

 National channel: Amazon Prime Video